 You’ve been eyeing them in stores, or perhaps even considered adding them to your online shopping cart, but you’ve never been able to bring yourself to buy those touchscreen-friendly texting gloves.
 Well, we’re giving you a reason to go through with that impulse purchase.
 This way, if you do have to venture out into the cold, you’ll be able to use your language-learning app while keeping your hands warm.
 It’s a win-win!

-5. You’ll Know The Language Before Travel Season
+5. You’ll Know The Language Before Travel Kicks Back Up Again

 One of the most common reasons for learning a new language is to make your travels more meaningful.
 If you start studying in the winter, then you’ll likely have a strong grasp on the language by the time the spring and summer travel seasons roll around.
-Then you can use those language skills to make new friends, eat better food and avoid getting lost on your overseas adventures.
-Another travel option: go somewhere warm during the winter to escape the cold.
-You’ll need to speed up your learning progress a bit, but you can definitely get it done in time.
+Of course, the dangling prospect of travel will feel even more aspirational and motivating in 2021 — we may not be ready to resume international adventures by summer this year, but it’ll be all the more rewarding when you can eventually use those language skills to make new friends, eat better food and avoid getting lost on your overseas adventures.

 Whether you’re a tea drinker, or coffee or hot chocolate is more your cup of tea, hot drinks can warm your body and your mind.
 There’s nothing better than sipping a steaming beverage while cracking open a book or learning with an app.
 You can even take it a step further and make a hot drink from another country to inspire your language learning.